spectrocloud/librarium/docs/docs-content/registries-and-packs/spectro-cli-reference.md

 :::info

-We recommend using an OCI registry for storing and maintaining your packs.
-Refer to the [OCI registry](oci-registry.md) section for more information.
+We recommend using an OCI registry to store and maintain your packs.
+Refer to the [OCI registry](registries/oci-registry/oci-registry.md) section for more information.

 :::